ovh/cds/engine/sql/README.md

 ## Organization of this folder

-This folder contains two kind of script:
+This folder contains Migration scripts.
+Each migration scripts contains Upgrade and Downgrade statements.

-- Creation scripts
-- Migration scripts

-Creation and Migration scripts must always be synchronized.
-Creation scripts are used to initiate your CDS database.
-Migrations scripts will be used every time after.

 ## How to use

-It is possible to **create**, **upgrade** and **downgrade** your database schema.
+It is possible to **upgrade** and **downgrade** your database schema.
 It can also show to the migration **status**.

 Commands below ask you to run :